Every year, on the same night, another girl disappears without a trace.

 That same day, her dad came home covered in blood.
-She thought he was hurt in the attacks – but then her sister Jessie found a missing woman’s purse hidden in his room.
+Addie thought he’d been hurt in the attacks, but her sister Jessie found the missing woman’s purse in his room.